-In general, the growth assumptions are consistent with the assumptions used in the Goods Movement Emission Reduction Plan approved by the ARB in 2006 and are about 4-5% per year for each category.
-Even with substantial growth, emissions are expected to decrease in the future.
-These decreases are caused by regulations that the ARB and federal government have already adopted, such as ARB's rule requiring the clean-up of all trucks that service California's Ports.
-For the purposes of this forecast, we assumed that two major ARB rules, which are currently under development, will apply in 2015 and 2020.
-The ARB is currently developing a regulation which will require ocean-going ships to use cleaner fuels in their main engines and auxiliary boilers, and a regulation which will require the clean-up of private on-road heavy duty trucks.
-Both of these rules will be considered by the Air Resources Board for adoption in 2008.
+In general, the growth assumptions are consistent with the assumptions used in the Goods Movement Emission Reduction Plan (GMERP) approved by the ARB in 2006 and are about 4-5% per year for each category.2 Even with substantial growth, emissions are expected to decrease in the future.
+These decreases are caused by regulations that the ARB and federal government have already adopted, such as ARB's Port Drayage Truck regulation requiring the clean-up of all trucks that service California's Ports.
+For the purposes of this forecast, we also assumed that two major ARB rules, which were either adopted or under development during the study period, will apply in 2015 and 2020.
+In July 2008 the Board approved a regulation which requires ocean-going ships to use cleaner fuels in their auxiliary and main engines and auxiliary boilers.
+A second regulation which will require the clean-up of private on-road heavy duty trucks (Private Fleet Regulation) will be considered by the ARB for adoption in December 2008.
 Overall, every emissions source covered in this assessment has been or will be controlled by local, state, and/or federal regulation.
-In particular, it is important to understand that with the adoption of ARB's Port Drayage Truck regulation and the proposed Private Fleet Rule every truck operating in West Oakland will be required to meet new, more stringent emissions standards.
+In particular, it is important to understand that with the adoption of ARB's Port Drayage Truck Regulation and the proposed Private Fleet Regulation every truck operating in West Oakland will be required to meet new, more stringent emissions standards.